finbourne/lusid-sdk-java-preview/sdk/docs/ComplianceApi.md

 # **listComplianceRuns**
 > ResourceListOfComplianceRun listComplianceRuns(page, limit, filter)

-[EXPERIMENTAL] ListComplianceRuns: List historical compliance runs. -- DEPRECATING - POST TRADE ONLY
+[EXPERIMENTAL] ListComplianceRuns: List historical compliance runs.

+!!
+CURRENTLY RETURNS DUMMY DATA !!
 Use this endpoint to fetch a list of all historical compliance runs.

 ### Example
 ```java